Trustees & Liaisons

 Governance Manager

 Stephanie Carey Maron (she/her) joined the staff of the UUA in April 2012.
-She first served in Ministries and Fatih Development, but quickly found her way to the Office of the President.
+She first served in the Ministries and Fatih Development staff group, but quickly found her way to the Office of the President.
 She enjoys working with both the Administration and the Board of Trustees, and loves supporting the incredible work of this faith tradition.
-She lives outside of Boston with her husband and two kiddos.
+She lives outside of Boston with her husband/partner and two kiddos.